Protocols and tools

 Approved protocols and key tools for STAR research are as follows:

 Through a combination of qualitative and quantitative research, the Zambia studies aim to add to the evidence base on the acceptability, feasibility, accuracy and effective delivery strategies for HIV self-testing (HIVST) in Zambia.
-This is being done through a Clinical Performance Study, and an Impact Evaluation involving conducting a cluster randomised trial of community-based HIVST distribution.
+This is being done through a Clinical Performance Study, and an Impact Evaluation involving conducting a cluster randomized trial of community-based HIVST distribution.
+A series of case studies further explores and compares underlying economic, community and individual dynamics when HIVST is integrated into facility and community-led HIV services, voluntary male circumcision services and HIV intervention at the workplace as much as the secondary distribution of HIVST provided through clients at antenatal care and HIV testing clinics to their sexual partners.

 Protocol for a cluster randomised trial of interventions to improve linkage to care following community-based distribution of HIV self-test kits in rural Zimbabwean communities, with supporting forms: